Isidor Miller (IM)

+They didn't talk too much.
+See, my dad wasn't that old, you know.
 He wasn't that old so he, well he, I guess he went to school one year over there.

 MM: Now your grandparents on your dad's side and your mother's side, did they come over too; your grandparents?

 IM: Yah, yah, you mean on the Volk's side?
 Yah,